Library Documentation

 insert

-Add a new element to a set, returning a new set.
+insert adds a new element to set_, returning a new set.

 insert-at

-Insert a new item at a particular location inside a list, shifting the elements from that location on one place to the right, producing a new list.
+insert-at inserts a new element at a particular location inside list, shifting the elements from that location on one place to the right, producing a new list.

 insert-entry

-Add a new entry to a dictionary, returning a new dictionary.
+insert-entry adds a new entry to dictionary, returning a new dictionary.

-insert-entry :: key value -> (Dictionary key value) -> Dictionary key value where (Equal key) (Hash key)
+insert-entry :: key value -> (dictionary :: (Dictionary key value)) -> Dictionary key value where (Equal key) (Hash key)

 join